ParantarUrielAlexis/Struct-LinkedList/README.md

 ### Why Struct Academy?

 - **Gamified Learning**: Reinforce DSA concepts through levels, challenges, and interactive visualizations.
-- **Real-Time Feedback**: Get instant feedback from AI-powered assistants to improve understanding.
-- **Personalized Pathways**: Adapt learning tracks based on users' pace and performance.
 - **Designed for Beginners**: Tailored for students new to coding and problem-solving.
-- **Interactive Quizzes & Puzzles**: Test your knowledge in a fun and stress-free environment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>